 Fishing is a remarkably relaxing activity that can be a hobby to enthusiasts or a sport for more competitive people.
 Its flexibility stretches across lakes, rivers, seas, and oceans, so in most cases, all you need to enjoy it are a few hours and some basic gear.
-Some people who use wheelchairs may enjoy fishing over more fast-paced, action-packed activities, so if you want to learn how to fish from a wheelchair, you’ve certainly come to the right place.
+Some people who use wheelchairs or have limited mobility may enjoy fishing over more fast-paced, action-packed activities, so if you want to learn how to fish from a wheelchair, you’ve certainly come to the right place.

 Picking the Right Spot